 Twelve years ago I visited Sicily for a wedding, and accidentally fell in love with one of the groom’s three hundred cousins.
-Not deterred by his mother being The Scariest Woman in Sicily, widely known as The Godmother, I left my job as a stockbroker in London and moved to a small fishing village to marry him.
+Not deterred by his mother being The Scariest Woman in Sicily, I left my job as a financial analyst in London and moved to a small fishing village to marry him.

 Read my Dangerously Truthful Blog to find out what it is really like to be an Englishwoman handling parenthood, the Mafia and a Sicilian mother-in-law, all at once.

 Read my Travel Novels and Non-fiction Books